colyseus/docs/docs/state/schema.md

 ### Collections

-Collections (`ArraySchema`, `MapSchema`, etc) must contain items of the same type or same inherited type.
+Collection types (`ArraySchema`, `MapSchema`, etc) must hold items of the same type, or share the same base type.

 **The following example is supported:**